In his recent book The 8th Habit, Stephen Covey defines an organization as "a group of individuals who have a relationship and a shared purpose".

 While this is a relatively simple definition, it contains within it much wisdom.
 It cuts through the weeds (often represented by company competency lists) to what is foundational to all companies.
 In effect, companies are about, 1) people networks and connection, and 2) promoting a common purpose.

 So what does this mean for you?
 As an employee, this gives clarity as you strive to deliver as much value as possible to your company.
+And as you build a strong personal brand.
 The 4-Bridge approach provides a useful framework to put this into action.

 People networks are all about connection - the building of bridges between individuals.
 Defining these bridge types provide you with a means of assessing your effectiveness in networking.
 It also guides you on how to use these networks effectively.
 This second point is critical.
 Networks can work against you in a company if you are not using them to promote what the company stands for, i.e.. its values and purpose.